AustinRado/JS_Games/README.md

 Did a two player Rolling Dice Game that allows you to roll a dice and hold the current score.
-Thsi project increased my knowledge and score in javascript logic.
+This project increased my knowledge and score in javascript logic.
 I elaborate more about the game ogic and features in the Dice directory.